AlabamaASRL/asset_asrl/doc/examples/ReentryExample.rst

 With preliminaries completed we can now solve the problem.
 We first construct our :code:`ode` and :code:`phase` object, and use
 40 LGL3 segments to discretize the problem.
 We then enforce our known initial conditions as a boundary value constraint.
 Next, we apply the given bounds on our states and controls as path constraints and also place the specified upper bound on the final time.
-Last, we enforce the terminal conditions on altitude, velocity, and flight path angle, and then specify that the objective is to minimize :math:`\Delta -\theta*`.
-This is equivalent to maximizing :math:`\Delta theta`.
+Last, we enforce the terminal conditions on altitude, velocity, and flight path angle, and then specify that the objective is to minimize :math:`-\Delta \theta`.
+This is equivalent to maximizing :math:`\Delta \theta`.
 Given our rather poor initial guess for this problem, PSIOPT is invoked in :code:`solve_optimize` mode, so that it first finds a feasible solution satisfying all constraints before minimizing the objective.
 Furthermore, we enable the line search as an extra safe-guard.